Algebraic-Programming/ALP/README.md

 ### Compilation

-Note that our sequential reference backend auto-vectorises.
+Our backends auto-vectorise.
-For best results, please edit `include/graphblas/config.hpp` prior to compilation.
+For best results, please edit the `include/graphblas/base/config.hpp` file prior to compilation and installation.
+Most critically, ensure that `config::SIMD_SIZE::bytes` defined in that file is set correctly with respect to the target architecture.
-Also note that both the shared-memory parallel reference_omp backend as well as the distributed-memory parallel bsp1d and hybrid backends rely on the same auto-vectorisation mechanism and would benefit of correct parameters present in the configuration file.

 The program may be compiled using the compiler wrapper `grbcxx` generated during installation; for more options on using ALP/GraphBLAS in external projects, you